Kakoli Ghosh Dastidar

 Kakoli Ghosh Dastidar (born 23 November 1959) is an Indian physician and politician from West Bengal.
-She is Chairperson of Banga Janani Bahini, a women's wing of All India Trinamool Congress.
-She is a member of 15th, 16th and 17th Lok Sabha, re-elected in 2014 Indian general election and 2019.
+She is Chairperson of Banga Janani Bahini, the women's wing of Trinamool Congress.
+She has been a member of the 15th, 16th and 17th Lok Sabha, re-elected in 2014 Indian general election and 2019.
+She is serving as a member of Panel of Chairpersons since 17th Lok Sabha.